Nilabh-Chaturvedy/Nilabh-Chaturvedy/README.md

 ## Hi there 👋
-## I am Nilabh Chaturvedy, an ML enthusiast.
+## I am Nilabh Chaturvedy.
 This Github profile lists some of the projects I have done as part of my projects as well as in leisure time.